 Current remote agents are one of your best sources.
 Get tips and feedback from them as they are a great training resource for your new agents.

 Use coaching sessions to help with best practices and communication between the agent and supervisor.
-This, combined with an elearning application is a highly effective program to better equip remote agents.
-The application should monitor any improvements and new skills as well as automatically target train based on agent needs.
+This, combined with a learning application is a highly effective program to better equip remote agents.
+The application should monitor any improvements and new skills as well as automatically target training based on agent needs.
 Frequently measure your performance results to know the overall effectiveness of your remote call center training.
 A highly effective training plan means you must understand what your training objectives are and that they are aligned with what you want to achieve.

 Make Sure the Training Covers More Than the Basics

 Include the latest best practices, techniques, conflict resolution, policies, etc. Training should be part of your agent's entire career at your center and should not just be formal, but informal too.
 Include them in agent-only forums, social networks and coaching programs.
 Even with all the best training tools, you may find it necessary to require them to come to the office every so often to help you stay in touch with their training needs.